box-builder/box/docs/verbs.md

 following run statements (but not copy, which always copies as root currently).
 If you wish to switch to a user temporarily, consider using `with_user`.

+An empty user is always set to `root` in the final image.

 Example: